broiron/OneMoreSet/README.md

 # OneMoreSet

 Hello!
-We designed the online personal training AI through google teachable machine.
+We designed the online personal training AI service

 ## Inspired by